Embroidery - Artwork & Digitizing Guide

 • Share Pantone numbers for brand colors.

-• Tell us garment type/material (performance knit, heavy canvas, etc.).
+• Tell us the garment type/material (performance knit, canvas, fleece, etc.).

 Avoid